AndreaCrotti/just-married/docs/README.md

-# Building your wedding website
+# Build your webbing website without a single line of CSS/HTML/Javascript

 ## Components used

 - clojure
 - clojurescript + reframe
-- Heroku
-- github
-- circleci
+- garden to generate the CSS

+And deploy everything to Heroku with CircleCI and Github.

 ## Database